magdaaniol/multiclinsum_tutorial/tutorial/tutorial.md

 This actually is what makes the workflow so powerful.
 The nuanced, qualitative judgments, captured in the Prodigy UI, are now directly informing the automated optimization process, creating a tight, effective human-in-the-loop cycle.

-## Final Evaluation: Did It All Work?
+## Final Evaluation: Did it all work?

 The ultimate test was to evaluate the performance of the `baseline program` and the `optimized program` on a held-out test set of 100 examples.
 I evaluated both programs using both metrics: the problematic BERTScore and the LLM-as-a-judge metric.